May 11, 2021

 This finding has been reported in quite a few studies.
 Most recently, it was reported in a 2021 meta-analysis.

 To wrap up, interestingly, the main effect of time management skills training is the increase in wellness and life satisfaction.
-The improved job performance is secondary.
+The improved job performance and overall better work life balance is secondary.

 It makes sense.
 When we feel that we are more in control of our time, we feel better.
 Instead of being on a speeding train racing out of control with no ability to do anything about it, we are in the driver’s seat.
 We believe we will have enough time to accomplish our daily (weekly, monthly, etc.) goals.
 As a result, we do better at the workplace.

-Can anyone learn to manage their time more efficiently?
+Can anyone learn to manage time effectively and efficiently?
 Short answer, “yes”.
 All of the studies above showed that gender and age were not significant factors.
 A 2017 study published in the Journal of Physics reported that race was not a significant factor either.

 An article in the British Medical Journal spoke to this point.
 Here are some of the highlights.
 These would be great to include in your organization’s time management skills training course.